stevecrozz/lithostech.com/_posts/2010-11-25-arduino-wishield-max7219-7-segment-display.markdown

 - max7129
 comments: []
 ---
-{% picture thumbnail-left 2010/wifi-radio/IMG_20101123_171932.jpg %}
+{%
+  responsive_image
+    path: static/img/full/2010/wifi-radio/IMG_20101123_171932.jpg
+    alt: "Ardiuno WiFi 8 digit counter on a bread board"
+    class: img-float-left

-For this project, I wanted to build a device capable of displaying up to 8 digits on a seven segment display.
+%} For this project, I wanted to build a device capable of displaying up to 8 digits on a seven segment display.
 Sounds easy, right?
 The catch is, I wanted to retrieve these digits from the Internet over WiFi.

 I took this opportunity to try out the ever-popular Arduino platform.
 Arduino turned out to be a good choice for this project for several because it has: